rielvis/game-design-theory/sections/2-pre-production/README.md

 ---

-## STEP 0 - Game Idea & Design Pillars
+## P1-STEP 0 - Game Idea & Design Pillars
 Every game starts with an idea or a premise.
 The idea could be a game mechanic, a story theme, an artistic style, or it could be as simple as a feeling or experience you want the player to have regardless of the specific game mechanic or plot line.

 Your **design pillars** are the core ideas and concepts that describe the identity of your game.